 Website Speed Test

-The tool checks the Core Web Vitals metrics and indicates your page status with a color:
+The tool checks the Core Web Vitals metrics and indicates your page status with a score and a color:

 - Yellow—needs improvement